Go Beyond the Asana. Strengthen Your Foundation.

 - Svadhyaya (Self-Study) – Ways of clearing away any misperceptions, as a means to see your life clearly.

 - Ishvara Pranidhana (Surrender) – The understanding of how your intentions relate to what you actually give your attention to.

 Asana (posture) and pranayama (intentional movement of life force) are explored throughout all 12 weeks of the course.
 Here, we explore the philosophical and historical thread of these practices in the context of the 8 limbs.
 Then, we’ll give particular attention to pratyahara (withdrawal of the senses).

 Week 12: Dharana, Dhyanna, and Samadhi

-The immersion can be taken for 50 non-contact hours for continuing education or Janet’s 300/500-hour program.
+The virtual immersion can be taken for 50 non-contact hours for continuing education or Janet’s 300/500-hour program.

 Praise for Janet’s virtual course, Living the Yamas

 “Janet’s presentation of each Yama is approachable and allows for soul stirring, resounding contemplation.
 She opens the door to allow the light, and teaches us to honor the parts of ourselves that we may not like all that much, while exposing the beauty within.
 Her storytelling skills are amazing, and I eagerly anticipate learning each chant from her and the interpretation of sanskrit.”